 By using our site without disabling cookies, you consent to our use of them.

-Tempranillo is our flagship variety, and arguably the most exciting variety in the world today.
-It is of course the great red variety of Spain, but it is also the variety being most rapidly planted in the world.
+Tempranillo is our flagship, and arguably the most exciting variety in the world today.
+It is of course the great red of Spain, but it is also the variety being most rapidly planted in the world.

 We planted tempranillo for the first time in 2000, in a patch of the vineyard we call Rock Block.
 Not only did tempranillo have a track record in Spain for being able to make outstanding, structured wines, but our Canberra District climate was a good match for the regions in Spain where it does best.
 It is a variety that responds to continentality, that is, large differences between day and night temperatures, and between summer and winter temperatures.